let’s talk about 'sex,' baby

-As cult online magazine Sex gets a print edition, we talk to writer and creator Asher Penn on challenging the status quo and the power of print in the digital age.
+As cult online magazine 'Sex' is published as a print compilation, we talk to writer and creator Asher Penn on challenging the status quo and the power of print in the digital age.

 When Asher Penn stopped making his cult magazine Sex, it was an end of an era.
 From 2012 to 2015, the quarterly mag was celebrated far and wide for its rousing content, in-depth interviews, nuanced essays on art, culture, fashion, music, design and tech, photo stories, and a light touch of erotica.

-But now Penn's vow of celibacy is over, as Sex returns to the limelight once more, this time no longer a print virgin.
-Published by Powerhouse, Sex comprises the ten issues in print for the first time ever, a physical manifestation of an entire digital culture.
+But now, Penn's vow of celibacy is over, as Sex returns to the limelight once more, this time no longer a print virgin.
+Published by Powerhouse Books, Sex collects the publication's ten issues in print for the first time ever, a physical manifestation of an entire digital culture.
 Fresh from the launch, we caught up with Asher to talk about sex.

 What was the concept behind Sex?

-The concept was an "all the food groups" cultural magazine; art, music, fashion, design, literature, film all combined in the same place.
+The concept was an "all the food groups" cultural magazine: art, music, fashion, design, literature, film all combined in the same place.
 The name I think came out of desperation.
 I didn't want the magazine to be ignored, so I wanted it to have an iconic name.
 I also couldn't believe anyone hadn't called a magazine Sex before.
-I was also really inspired by Brendan Fowlers interview zine Sex Sells Magazines and the Fugs publication Fuck You: A Magazine for the Arts.
+I was also really inspired by Brendan Fowler's interview zine Sex Sells Magazines and the Fugs's publication Fuck You: A Magazine for the Arts.

 Did the magazine's cult status surprise you?